 Also our descriptor extraction and matching module is trained from scratch.
 In the loss function, we used as weights~\mbox{$\lambda_{\text{ce}}=2$}, \mbox{$\lambda_{\text{Lov}}=10$}, \mbox{$\lambda_{\text{off}}=10$} and \mbox{$\lambda_{\text{inj}}=0.08$}.
-We set support radius \mbox{$s=0.2$\,m} and voxel size \mbox{$v=5\cdot10^{-4}$\,m} for the fruit descriptor extraction module and maximum matching distance \mbox{$h=0.05$\,m} for the fruit descriptor matching module based on empirical evaluation.
-We used \mbox{$L=4$} layers using hidden dimensions 8, 8, 16, 16, and 64 (8 is the number of channels produced by the convolution of the initial feature extraction, while the subsequent are each layer's produced number of channels).
-We set the matching module transformer layer's input channel dimension~$l$ to 512, feedforward dimension to 1024, and number of heads to 8.
+We set the support radius \mbox{$s=0.2$\,m} and the voxel size \mbox{$v=5\cdot10^{-4}$\,m} for the fruit descriptor extraction module and the maximum matching distance \mbox{$h=0.05$\,m} for the fruit descriptor matching module based on empirical evaluation.
+We used \mbox{$L=4$} layers using hidden dimensions 8, 8, 16, 16, and 64 (8 is the number of channels produced by the convolution of the initial feature extraction, while the subsequent are the produced number of channels for each layer).
+We set the input channel dimension of the matching module transformer layer~$l$ to 512, the feedforward dimension to 1024, and the number of heads to 8.

 We trained the descriptor extraction and matching module with a fixed learning rate of~\mbox{$3\cdot10^{-4}$}.
-We augmented the dataset by applying to each input fruit point cloud a random rotation in the range [-30\textdegree, 30\textdegree] on each of the three axis, a point jittering added per point drawn from a normal distribution centered at zero and with variance~\mbox{$7\cdot10^{-4}$\,m}, and a color jittering, modifying each RGB channel with a random gaussian noise drawn from a normal distribution centered at zero and with variance 0.05.
+We augmented the dataset by applying to each input fruit point cloud a random rotation in the range [-30\textdegree, 30\textdegree] on each of the three axes, a point jittering added per point drawn from a normal distribution centered at zero and with variance~\mbox{$7\cdot10^{-4}$\,m}, and a color jittering, modifying each RGB channel with a random gaussian noise drawn from a normal distribution centered at zero and with variance 0.05.

 To train the fruit descriptor extraction and re-identification model, we manually divided the training set $\bigl( \hat{\mathcal{F}^1}$,~$\hat{\mathcal{F}^2}$, and~$\mathbf{\hat{y}}_{2, 1} \bigl)$ into two non-overlapping sets, grouping corresponding fruits based on their 3D position.
-We used the first group as training set, containing approximately~80\,\% of the strawberries, and the second as validation set.
+We used the first group as a training set, containing approximately~80\,\% of strawberries, and the second as a validation set.